iapyeh/sshscript/index.md

 $ifconfig | grep inet
 # third: collect the output
 conten = $.stdout
+# close the connection, not required but good boys always do.
+$.close()

 # below is regular python script
 def remove_control_characters(s):